matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 only a client is allowed to specify a signing delegate.
 This ends up leading to a number of issues where homeservers could be able to replay events on a client's behalf, thus minimizing the benefits of cryptographic identities.

+This also increases the size of every single event due to the addition of required `content` fields.

 #### Details

 ##### Event Signing